LoannData/loanndata.github.io/_alphatrading/handson_simplebacktest.md

 ```

 Let's note some points :
 * Our historical data don't provide bid/ask information.
-But the Q26 Backtest System requires it.
+But the Alpha-Trading Backtest System requires it.
 As made in the code, you can read ohlc columns two times, one for the bid and one for the ask, this will just lead to a 0 spread.
 * In some datasets, the time is presented in a unique column while in some others (like in this dataset), the time is splitted between days and hours.
 The setColumnsTitle has a parameter for that : splitDaysHours.
 If False, you have to provide the name of the time column in the parameter date.
 If True, you can let date to None and you have to provide the name of the columns corresponding to days and hours.

-Then, we can read the datafile.
+Then, we can read the datafile with the command [read](/_alphatrading/html/classalphatrading_1_1simulation_1_1backtester_1_1data_1_1PRICE.html#a523730f8f49f1bfa0f7bbb607be45ce5).

 ```python
 # We read the data
 price.read(path)
 ```

-When this has been done, we have to specify the timeframe of the data we are going to simulate.
+When this has been done, we have to specify the timeframe of the data we are going to simulate using the method [setBaseTimeframe](/_alphatrading/html/classalphatrading_1_1simulation_1_1backtester_1_1data_1_1PRICE.html#a3d32bd897cd40ac0ec85de6febf05f74).

 ```python
 # We define the timeframe associated to the loaded data
 price.setBaseTimeframe(timeframe = dt.timedelta(minutes = 1))
 ```

-And we have to prevent the missing data in our datafile by using the following function.
+And we have to prevent the missing data in our datafile by using the following function: [fillMissingData](/_alphatrading/html/classalphatrading_1_1simulation_1_1backtester_1_1data_1_1PRICE.html#a0c2cfd3bd19b38ea6f35c39b814b5260).

 ```python
 # We fill the missing data according to a data filling model